baileyp/advent-of-code-2020/README.md

 $ python -m aoc 1 1 abcdefg
 ```

+## Goals

+My goals for the puzzles this year are:

+- Decent-to-good usage of the standard library
+- No packages
+- The best time and space complexity I can manage
+- Readable solutions
+  - Well named functions
+  - Well named variables
+  - Self documenting style
+- Integration and unit test coverage for everything, where possible
+- Little-to-zero Googling

+I realize I will not 100% nail these goals with every single puzzle, but these are what will drive how my solutions come
+together.

 ## Notes

 Within the comments of each file I'll be capturing some very simple notes about the algorithm and space/time complexity.